 Inform your supervisor in writing of your intention to return to work as soon as possible.
-Use the Sample Letter to Supervisor Advising of Maternity or Parental Leave (DOCX, 743KB).
-Also inform your supervisor if you are
+Use the Sample Letter to Supervisor Advising of Maternity or Parental Leave (DOCX, 805KB).
+Also inform your supervisor if:

-- Submitting a request to take parental leave (and this leave was not already included in your pre-placement adoption leave letter)
+- You're submitting a request to take parental leave (and this leave wasn't already included in your pre-placement adoption leave letter).

-If you are taking parental leave and have already included this leave with your pre-placement adoption leave application, please refer to the parental leave timeline to find out what you need to do one month before the end of your parental leave.
+If you're taking parental leave and have already included this leave with your pre-placement adoption leave application, please refer to the parental leave timeline to find out what you need to do one month before the end of your parental leave.

 Returning to Work

-If you are a regular bargaining unit employee returning to work from a pre-placement adoption leave, you retain your seniority.
-You are also granted credit for seniority accumulated during your leave period.
+If you're a regular Bargaining Unit employee returning to work from a pre-placement adoption leave, you retain your seniority.
+You're also granted credit for seniority accumulated during your leave period.

-If you do not return to work for six months (or the equivalent amount of time you were on pre-placement adoption leave, whichever is longer),* the start date of your leave will be deemed your date of resignation.
-You will be responsible for repaying benefit premiums (both employee and employer portions) and any allowances you received on a pro-rata basis.
+If you don't return to work for six months (or the equivalent amount of time you were on pre-placement adoption leave, whichever is longer),* the start date of your leave will be deemed your date of resignation.
+You'll be responsible for repaying benefit premiums (both employee and employer portions) and any allowances you received on a pro-rated basis.